ngnrsaa/qflex/docs/cirq_interface.md

 - Cirq 0.5.0
 - QFlex C++ code (the code from this repo)

 This file is an example of how to use the QFlex Python interface with Cirq.

+The goal is to simulate circuits, and there are two major options:
+* loading QFlex text files into Cirq objects
+* native Cirq objects

+The above options can be hybridized.
+This means that, for example, one can load a circuit from a file, but map the circuit to a grid of qubits which is generated in the code (and not read from a file).

 A simulator and a device are necessary: